nodesecurity/grunt-nsp/README.md

 - package (object): The contents of a single package.json file [required]
 - shrinkwrap (object): The contents of a single npm-shrinkwrap.json file (optional, but is a much more efficient check)
+- output (string): Adjust the output format to any formatter supported by [nsp](https://github.com/nodesecurity/nsp)

 ## Command Line Options